- Demand Planning

 Assists with ongoing production planning

-In addition to helping with inventory planning, Cogsy can also assist with your ongoing production planning.
+In addition to being a practical inventory planner for your Shopify store, Cogsy can also assist with your ongoing production planning.

 A solid production plan is the surest way to meet your revenue and demand goals.
-With Cogsy, you can map out your growth plan to meet your inventory needs for the next year — no spreadsheets needed.
+With Cogsy's planning feature, you can map out your growth plan to meet your inventory needs for the next year — no spreadsheets needed.

 This way, you can communicate your 12-month plan with your suppliers and negotiate better terms based on the total minimum volume you plan to order within the year.